 Dry skin is caused by a defect in the skin barrier.
-This means that tiny holes are in the skin that allow water to evaporate off the skin’s surface- leading to dehydrated skin.
+Tiny holes in the skin barrier is the reason that you get dry skin.
+These holes allow water to evaporate off the skin’s surface- leading to dehydrated skin.
 The goal is to patch those holes in the skin using a combination of important fats (lipids).
 Dehydration is a barrier to skin health and should be corrected to obtain moisturized healthy skin.
 When skin has multiple problems, dehydration is the most important skin condition and should be treated first.
 Without water, the skin cannot protect and repair itself.
 Super dry skin is more likely to develop inflammation and infection than moisturized skin.
 Very dry skin is rough to the touch and often itches.
 Darker skin types develop ashy skin when skin is dry.

 What is the Skin Barrier?